microsoft/MMdnn/README.md

 ### Frameworks

 We are working on other frameworks conversion and visualization, such as PyTorch, CoreML and so on.
-And more RNN related operators are investigating.
+We're investigating more RNN related operators.
 Any contributions and suggestions are welcome!
 Details in [Contribution Guideline](https://github.com/Microsoft/MMdnn/wiki/Contribution-Guideline).

 ### License